-- A conforming implementation must support all interfaces defined in the CosNotification, CosNotifyFilter, CosNotifyComm, and CosNotifyChannelAdmin modules. - A conforming implementation may also support, in addition to the interfaces enumerated above, all of the interfaces defined in the CosTypedNotifyChannelAdmin module. - A conforming implementation will provide implementations of the CosNotifyFilter::Filter and CosNotifyFilter::MappingFilter interfaces that support constraints expressed in the default constraint grammar specified in Section 2.4, "The Default Filter Constraint Language," on page 2-23. - All QoS properties defined in Chapter 2 of this specification must at least be understood by any conforming implementation.
+- A conforming implementation must support all interfaces defined in the CosNotification, CosNotifyFilter, CosNotifyComm, and CosNotifyChannelAdmin modules. - A conforming implementation may also support, in addition to the mandatory interfaces enumerated above, all of the interfaces defined in the CosTypedNotifyChannelAdmin module. - A conforming implementation may also support, in addition to the mandatory interfaces enumerated above, all of the interfaces defined in the CosNotifyChannelAdminAck module. - A conforming implementation may also support, in addition to the mandatory interfaces enumerated above, all of the interfaces defined in the CosNotifyCommAck module. - A conforming implementation will provide implementations of the CosNotifyFilter::Filter and CosNotifyFilter::MappingFilter interfaces that support constraints expressed in the default constraint grammar specified in "The Default Filter Constraint Language" on page 2-26. - All QoS properties defined in this clause and subclause 3.7 of this specification, must at least be understood by any conforming implementation.
 However, a conforming implementation may choose to not implement all standard QoS properties and/or QoS property settings.
-In cases where a client requests a standard QoS property with a setting that is not supported by a conformant implementation, the implementation should raise the CosNotification::UnsupportedQoS exception.
+In cases where a client requests a standard

+QoS property with a setting that is not supported by a conformant implementation, the implementation should raise the CosNotification::UnsupportedQoS exception.